 Spencer reported his action to the Commissioner of the General Land Office in Washington, Joseph H. Wilson.
 When Wilson reviewed the documentation he noticed that part of the grant extended into Colorado, and questioned whether Spencer had jurisdiction over the entire grant.
 Questions regarding the size of the grant and the jurisdiction nagged at him and he ordered Spencer to cancel the survey until more information could be obtained.
 He then referred the entire issue to his boss, Secretary of the Interior Jacob D. Cox.

 Cox ruled that the New Mexico Congress had not intended to approve more than 22 square leagues to the two original grantees.
 Further, he stated that if Maxwell agreed to this limit, he could choose the location for that amount of land, and the survey could be completed.
 Otherwise, Maxwell’s money would be returned and his claim would be ignored.

-Purchasing the buildings and other improvements, he remodeled the officer’s quarters into a luxurious home with twenty rooms.
+Purchasing the buildings and other improvements, he remodeled the officer’s quarters into a luxurious home with 20 rooms.
 Eventually, he slipped into semi-retirement and turned over most of his business affairs to his son, Peter.
-Just five years after he sold the land grant, Maxwell had spent the money and died in poverty from what was diagnosed as uremic poisoning.
+Just five years after he sold the land grant, Maxwell had spent the money and died in poverty from what was diagnosed as uremic poisoning on July 25, 1875.

 In the meantime, the property he had sold, had become the site of a major dispute called the Colfax County War.
 The feud began in 1873 when the new owners of the Maxwell Land Grant tried to removed local settlers from land that they said they owned.
 The vicious range war would last until 1887 before it was finally resolved.